zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 - Analogy with existing mechanisms: Git submodules with the application as the super-project, zephyr and other projects as submodules

-An installation using this topology looks like this:
+A workspace using this topology looks like this:

 .. code-block:: none